Thomas

 Website

-Representing the Colorado Springs area including the United States Air Force Academy, Doug Lamborn is serving his ninth term in Congress.
-Congressman Lamborn has announced that he will not be seeking re-election in 2024.
+Representing the Colorado Springs - Fort Carson area including the United States Air Force Academy, Jeff Crank is serving his first term in Congress.
 He is a member of the Armed Services Committee and the Natural Resources Committee.
-A graduate of the University of Kansas with a law degree from the University as well, Lamborn is married, and the father of two.
+A graduate of Colorado State University, Crank is married, and the father of two.

 Website